indiatoryy/canadian-stock-prediction/README.md

 * Brookfield Asset Management Inc. (BAM.TO)

 ### Exploratory Data Analysis (EDA)
-We performed an extensive EDA to understand the dataset, uncover patterns, detect anomalies, test hypotheses, and check assumptions.
+I performed an extensive EDA to understand the dataset, uncover patterns, detect anomalies, test hypotheses, and check assumptions.
 The key steps included:

 * Data Overview: Examined the structure and summary statistics of the data.
 * Data Cleaning: Handled missing values and ensured data integrity.
 * Descriptive Statistics: Calculated mean, median, standard deviation, and other summary statistics.
 * Visualization: line plots for closing prices, histograms for distribution, box plots for outlier detection, and heatmaps for correlation analysis.

+### Sentiment Analysis
+I performed sentiment analysis to better inform my model predictions.
+I started by gathering new headlines that related to the top Canadian companies.
+I gathered headlines based on company names, nicknames, and other keywords.
+I then used textblob to perform sentiment analysis and extract sentiment scores for each company.
+Finally, these sentiment scores were combined with the stock data to create a final dataset to train the model.

 ## Next Steps
-Sentiment Analysis:
-* Gather news articles related to the top Canadian companies.
-* Perform sentiment analysis to extract sentiment scores for each company.
-* Integrate sentiment scores with the stock price data to enhance the model.

 Model Development:

 * Split the data into training and testing sets.